Link MODFLOW Cells to WEAP Elements

 In its most simple mode, you can have all withdrawals from and returns to a groundwater node be distributed evenly from/to all linked cells.
 For example, the water pumped by a demand site from a groundwater node could come evenly from all cells linked to the groundwater node.
 Similarly, all return flow to the groundwater node could be spread evenly to all linked cells.
 If cells areas are not uniform, then water will be spread proportionally to area.
 Inactive cells would not be linked to a WEAP groundwater node.

 Optionally, you may link WEAP demand sites or catchments to subsets of MODFLOW cells.
-In this case, the demand site pumping will be spread evenly over only the cells linked to that demand site, and the return flow will only go to those linked cells.
+In this case, the demand site pumping will be spread evenly over only the cells linked to that demand site, and the return flow will only go to those linked cells, as well as from any losses from transmission links to groundwater.
 This linkage is made in the same shape file, with each demand site or catchment name listed for each cell it is linked to.
 Because demand sites may overlap catchment areas, there will be two additional fields in the shape file's attribute table, one for WEAP demand site names and one for WEAP catchment names.
 In this way, a cell could be linked to both a demand site and a catchment.
 If two or more demand sites (or catchments) are linked to the same groundwater node, and each demand is linked to a different group of cells, then the pumping from one demand site will be evenly distributed to its linked cells, while the pumping from the other demand site will come from its cells.

 For even more precision, you may link WEAP catchment land classes or demand site sub-branches to smaller subsets of MODFLOW cells.
 In this case, flows to and from these branches will go to only the cells linked to those branches.
 These linkages are made in the same shape file.
 For linking land use branches, the linkage is made in an additional attribute field for the land use branch name.
 Land use branch names are listed for linked cells.
 For this option, the catchment must also be listed in its attribute field.
 For linking demand site sub-branches, append the name of the branch to the name of the demand site in the attribute field for linking demand sites, using the following syntax: [Demand site name]\[Sub-branch name], e.g., Agriculture West\Rose County Corn\Flood Irrigation.
 If you link one sub-branch, you must link them all for that demand site.
 Also, you must link at the lowest level of disaggregation, not an intermediate level (e.g., Agriculture West\Rose County Corn\Flood Irrigation, not Agriculture West\Rose County Corn).